Does Homeowners Insurance Cover Septic Tanks?

 Although homeowners insurance generally covers septic tank damage, it's best to avoid making a claim altogether by protecting the tank from damage.
 You can do so by being mindful of what you flush, not placing your vehicle above the tank and keeping trees away from it.

-How to Protect Your Septic Tank
+Septic Insurance: Tips to Protect Your Tank and Avoid Claims

 Be mindful of what you flush